-With a growing membership from throughout the Delmarva Peninsula, the Chesapeake Curling Club is located at the Talbot County Community Center in Easton, Maryland and it is the southern-most curling club in the eastern United States with dedicated curling ice.
+With a growing membership from throughout the Delmarva Peninsula, the Chesapeake Curling Club is located at the Talbot County Community Center in Easton, Maryland.
 The Chesapeake Curling Club provides three sheets of curling ice from December to March, hosting three regular leagues and several open curling sessions throughout the season.
-Our season features several “Learn-to-Curl” sessions and instruction is also available to club members and interested persons.
+Our season features several “Intro-to-Curling” sessions and instruction is also available to club members and interested persons.

 In addition to its regular activities, the Chesapeake Curling Club hosts teams from across the country and Canada for tournaments or bonspiels, and members of our club regularly travel to other clubs in the U.S. and abroad to compete in curling events.